2KAbhishek/win2k/README.md

 If you want to try out other fonts, you can also use oh-my-posh to install fonts

-Just run `oh-my-posh font install` and select the font of your choice.
+Just run `oh-my-posh font install` in an Admin window and select the font of your choice.

 #### More Tools